12 Considerations for Responsible Data Science

 You should also have greater competence in considering choices that practice and promote responsible data science today, and in the future.

-Finally, when it comes to responsible Data Science, Jane Adams reminds us that thinking about ethics is not enough, …
+Finally, when it comes to responsible Data Science, Jane Addams reminds us that thinking about ethics is not enough, …

 “Action indeed is the sole medium of expression for ethics.”